 Historical Gold Prices in the Roman Empire, Great Britain and the United States

-In ancient Rome, the Emperor Augustus (30 B.C.-14 A.D.) set the price of gold at 45 coins to the pound.
+The Emperor Augustus, who reigned in ancient Rome from 30 B.C. to 14 A.D., set the price of gold at 45 coins to the pound.

 In other words, a pound of gold could make 45 coins.
-The next revaluation occurred during the reign of Marcus Aurelius Antoninus (211-217 A.D.).
+The next revaluation occurred in the period of 211-217 A.D., during the reign of Marcus Aurelius Antoninus.
 He debased the value to 50 coins for a pound of gold, making each coin worth less and the price of gold worth more.
-Diocletian (284-305 A.D.) further debased gold to 60, then Constantine the Great (306-337 A.D.) debased it to 70.
+From 284 A.D. to 305 A.D., Diocletian further debased gold to 60.
+Constantine the Great debased it to 70 in the years 306 A.D. to 337 A.D.
 They did this to finance the military so they could stay in power.
 They also increased taxes.

-These emperors lowered the value of the currency so much it created hyperinflation.
-To give you an idea, in 301 A.D., one pound of gold was worth 50,000 denarii (another coin based on silver).
-By 337 it was worth 20 million denarii.
+These emperors lowered the value of the currency so much that it created hyperinflation.
+To give you an idea, in 301 A.D., one pound of gold was worth 50,000 denarii, which is another coin based on silver.
+By 337 A.D., it was worth 20 million denarii.
 As the price of gold rose, so did the price of everything else.
 Middle-class people could not afford their daily needs.
 That's one reason the Roman Empire began to crumble.
-(Source: "Inflation and the Fall of the Roman Empire," Ludwig von Mises Institute, September 7, 2009.

 - 1351 - £1.34